-Sample restrictions and sample size We restrict our main analysis to respondents who entered the lottery for the military service in 1990 or before, and thus started the compulsory military service before 1991 as well as respondents who were exempted from completing the military service as a result of the lottery.
-Until 1990 all concripts for the compulsory military service entered the lottery and could not choose their location.
-From our pilot we collected a sample of approximately 900 respondents meeting our sample restrictions, which we plan to use in the main study.
-In our full study we hope to collect data for at least an additional 3600 respondents who meet our inclusion criteria (such that we meet an overall sample size of 4500 respondents).
-We plan to pool observations from the pilot and the full study in our analysis.
+Sample restrictions and sample size We restrict our main analysis to respondents who entered the lottery in 1990 or before and started the compulsory military service before in 1991 or before.2 From our pilot we collected a sample of approximately 800 respondents meeting our sample restrictions, which we plan to use in the main study.
+In our full study we hope to collect data for at least an additional 3500 respondents who meet our inclusion criteria.
+We plan to pool observations from the pilot and the full study in our analysis to maximize statistical power.